Leading Women in Law Enforcement

 - Find an eligible (senior) leader (sworn or civilian) in your organization who is available and committed to attend in your place.
 No refund will be issued.

 - Ask HCC & OWLE to see if someone from the waitlist is available to attend.
-If someone on the waitlist is committed to attend in your place, we will issue a refund minus a $500 cancellation fee up to December 31st.
+If someone on the waitlist is committed to attend in your place by October 1, 2025, we will issue a refund minus a $500 cancellation fee up.

 - If a replacement cannot be found your registration will not be refunded.